Tob-iee/HamoyeInternship/README.md

 # HamoyeInternship

-The solution Assessment problems the Hamoye's Internship.
+The solution on every assessment on the Hamoye Internship.